Cerby98/Python_Exercise/README.md

 # Python_Exercise
-Software with Python and Pycharm
+Software with Python and Pycharm / Visual Studio